UM-ARM-Lab/data-augmentation-for-manipulation/README.md

 # A simple demo

-In the coming months I plan to make a simple demo based on the the cylinders planar pushing example.
+In the coming months I plan to make a simple demo based on the cylinders planar pushing example.